Clearlingo Editing and Proofreading

 What next?

-If you have written a book which includes the Māori language and this all sounds too overwhelming, I can help.
+If you have written content that includes te reo Māori words and this all sounds too overwhelming, I can help.

 External Sources: